markovka17/dla/README.md

 # Deep Learning for Audio (DLA)
 - Lecture and seminar materials for each week are in ./week* folders, see README.md for materials and instructions
 - Any technical issues, ideas, bugs in course materials, contribution ideas - add an issue
+- The current version of the course is conducted in autumn 2020 at the [CS Faculty](https://cs.hse.ru/en/) of [HSE](https://www.hse.ru/en/)

 # Syllabus